Ensign (rank): Estonia

 In Estonian Defence Forces the equivalent of “ensign” is lipnik.
 It is used mainly as a rank for reserve officers.

 French speaking countries

-During the Ancien Régime in France, as in other countries, the ensign (enseigne) was the banner of an infantry regiment.
+During the Ancien régime in France, as in other countries, the ensign (enseigne) was the banner of an infantry regiment.
 As in other countries, the name began to be used for the officers who carried the ensign.
-It was renamed sub-lieutenant (sous-lieutenant) at the end of the 18th century.
+The rank was renamed sub-lieutenant (sous-lieutenant) at the end of the 18th century.

-The Navy used a rank of ship-of-the-line ensign (enseigne de vaisseau), which was the first officer rank.
-It was briefly renamed ship-of-the-line sub-lieutenant (sous-lieutenant de vaisseau) in the end of the 18th century, but its original name was soon restored.
+The Navy used a rank of ship-of-the-line ensign (enseigne de vaisseau), which was the lowest officer rank.
+It was briefly renamed ship-of-the-line sub-lieutenant (sous-lieutenant de vaisseau) in the end of the 18th century, but its older name was soon restored.

-Within many French speaking countries, the rank is still used in the naval forces.
-The ranks are usually split into a first and second class (Enseigne de vaisseau de 1^{re} classe and Enseigne de vaisseau de 2^{e} classe respectively).
+In many French-speaking countries, the rank is still used in the naval forces, usually split into a first and a second class (Enseigne de vaisseau de 1^{re} classe and Enseigne de vaisseau de 2^{e} classe respectively).